Alumni & Community » School of the Arts, Media, Performance & Design

 Aurora Matrix (BFA ’21)

-runner-up on Canada’s Drag Race
+Runner-up on Canada’s Drag Race

 When I was looking at universities, York stood out to me because it was a more holistic program.
 I was interested in performance, but also in writing, creating my own work, applying theatre in educational contexts and learning about theatre from around the world.
 York cultivated in me a sense of curiosity about what theatre could be, beyond its traditions and conventions.